wangzhou/uadk/docs/wd_design.md

 ### Register Vendor Driver

-Hardware accelerator registers in UACCE as a char dev.
-At the same time, hardware informations of accelerators are also exported in sysfs node.
-For example, the file path of char dev is */dev/misc/[Accel]* and hardware informations are in */sys/class/uacce/[Accel]/*.
-The same name is shared in both devfs and sysfs.
-The *Accel* is comprised of name, dash and id.

 A vendor driver is the counterpart of a hardware accelerator.
-A vendor driver is the implementation of an algorithm.
+A vendor driver is an implementation of an algorithm.
 Because of these, algorithm library bind an accelerator and a vendor driver together.
 There're different driver models in algorithm library for different accelerators.